hailo-ai/hailo_model_zoo/training/arcface/README.rst

 #. | Prepare your data:

-   | For more information on obtraining datasets `here <https://github.com/hailo-ai/insightface/tree/develop/recognition/arcface_torch#download-datasets-or-prepare-datasets>`_
+   | For more information on obtaining datasets `here <https://github.com/hailo-ai/insightface/tree/develop/recognition/arcface_torch#download-datasets-or-prepare-datasets>`_
    | The repository supports the following formats:

    #. | ImageFolder dataset - each class (person) has its own directory